vikki8/onos_traffic_reroute_app/README.md

 Refer to this guide [here](https://blog.sflow.com/2019/04/prometheus-exporter.html), to define a metrics "scraping" job in the Prometheus configuration file, prometheus.yml

 ### Step 3: Bring up Mininet/Containernet and connect to ONOS
 You may define your own topology according to your own needs.
-Connect the switches to your ONOS controller.
+Connect the switches to your ONOS controller. <br>
 Refer to my other GitHub repo [here](https://github.com/vikki8/SDN_clos_topology_generator), to create a CLOS topology using Containernet.

 ### Step 4: Compile & install the application